rtaph/RepResProj2/RepResProj2.md

   }
 ```

-We then read the data into R
+The data is then read into R. As it is a large file, data is first read as character strings to improve performance and speed:

 ```r
   # Load the data and assign it to a variable